Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 # Setup
 Choose the first dealer as the group sees fit.
 For subsequent rounds, the role of dealer passes counterclockwise.
 ## The Deal
-After shuffling, the dealer for the round passes 9 cards face-up to the field, 6 cards
+After shuffling, the dealer for the round passes 9 cards face-up to the field, 6 cards face-down to themselves and to the two players to their right, and just 3 cards face-down to the final player, who is known as "Kan."
 ## Lucky Hands
 # Gameplay
 ## Turns